beetbox/beets/_drafts/paths.md

 ### Python 3's Surrogate Escape

 Python 3 chose the opposite answer to the root-of-all-evil contradiction: paths are always Unicode.
-Instead, it uses [surrogate escapes][] to represent bytes that didn't fit the platform's purported filesystem encoding.
+Instead, it uses [surrogate escapes][pep383] to represent bytes that didn't fit the platform's purported filesystem encoding.
 This way, Python 3's Unicode [`str`][str] can represent arbitrary bytes in filenames.
 (The first commit to beets happened a bit before Python 3.0 was released, so perhaps the project can be forgiven for not adopting this approach in the first place.)

 We could switch to this approach, but a few lingering details worry me: